JaydenE55/rickroll-oti/README.md

 # RickRoll-OTI (Over The Internet)
 RickRoll-OTI allows you to connect to an ESP8266 using Blynk and trigger a buzzer that plays "Never Gonna Give you Up" By Rick Astley.

+## Deprecated
+With the migration to Blynk.cloud, it would be very difficult and time comsuming to convert this project to the new platform, so I am deeming the project dead.

 ## Getting Started
 1. Download the Blynk App from the Google Play or App Store and install it.
 2. Create an account.